python/devguide/garbage_collector.rst

 -------------------------------------------

-In order to save memory, the two linked list pointers in every object with gc support are reused for several pourposes.
+In order to save memory, the two linked list pointers in every object with gc support are reused for several purposes.
 This is a common optimization known as "fat pointers" or "tagged pointers": pointers that carry additional data, "folded" into the pointer, meaning stored inline in the data representing the address, taking advantage of certain properties of memory addressing.
 This is